wadefagen/waf.cs.illinois.edu/index.md

 </style>

+## Teaching

-**Teaching**: I believe that education should be available and accessible.
+I believe that education should be available and accessible.
 To the further extent possible, my teaching at Illinois has been archived online and open for anyone to nerd out.
 You can find links to my courses dating back to 2013:

 <!--
 - [Fall 2021: Introduction to Computer Systems (CS 240)](https://courses.grainger.illinois.edu/cs240/fa2021/)